San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- San Francisco and its opponents have gone over the current 44.5-point total in nine of 15 games this season.
+- San Francisco has combined with its opponents to score more than 44 points in 10 of 15 games this season.

-- Houston's games have gone over 44.5 points in seven of 15 chances this season.
+- Houston has combined with its opponents to score more than 44 points in seven of 15 games this season.

-- The two teams combine to score 41.6 points per game, 2.9 less than the total in this contest.
+- Sunday's total is 2.4 points higher than the combined 41.6 PPG average of the two teams.

-- This contest's total is 4.5 points fewer than the 49 these two squads combine to give up per game in 2021.
+- This contest's total is 5.0 points under the 49 these two squads combine to give up per game in 2021.

-- 49ers games this season feature an average total of 47.1 points, a number 2.6 points higher than Sunday's over/under.
+- The 49ers and their opponents have scored an average of 47.1 points per game in 2021, 3.1 more than Sunday's total.

-- The 44.5-point total in this game is equal to the average total in Texans games this season.
+- In 2021, games involving the Texans have averaged a total of 44.5 points, 0.5 more than the set over/under in this contest.

 49ers stats and trends

-- San Francisco has seven wins against the spread in 15 games this year.
+- In San Francisco's 15 games this season, it has seven wins against the spread.

-- San Francisco's games this year have gone over the total in seven out of 15 opportunities (46.7%).
+- San Francisco's games this year have hit the over on seven of 15 set point totals (46.7%).

-- The 49ers put up 25.1 points per game, comparable to the 26.7 per contest the Texans surrender.

-- When San Francisco scores more than 26.7 points, it is 5-2 against the spread and 6-1 overall.
+- When San Francisco puts up more than 26.7 points, it is 5-2 against the spread and 6-1 overall.

-- San Francisco is 3-3 against the spread and 4-2 overall when the team piles up more than 380.9 yards.
+- San Francisco is 3-3 against the spread and 4-2 overall when the team amasses over 380.9 yards.

 - This year, the 49ers have 21 turnovers, three fewer than the Texans have takeaways (24).